Venus Williams: 2005: Third Wimbledon title

 In 2005, Williams started the year by losing in the fourth round of the Australian Open to Alicia Molik.
 She then reached the final in Antwerp, defeating Clijsters and Myskina en route.
 In the final, Williams was a set and a service break up against Mauresmo before eventually losing.

 In March, at the Miami Open, she defeated sister Serena in the quarterfinals, the first time she had defeated her since 2001.
 Venus Williams went on to lose in the semifinals to No. 3 Sharapova.
 In May, she won her first title in over a year at the clay-courts at the İstanbul Cup, defeating Nicole Vaidišová in the final.
 However, at the French Open, she lost in the third round to 15-year-old Sesil Karatantcheva, who subsequently tested positive for steroids and was suspended.

 Williams was seeded 14th for the Wimbledon Championships.
 In the quarterfinals of the tournament, she defeated French Open runner-up Pierce in a second-set tiebreak, winning it 12–10 to make the semifinals of a Grand Slam for the first time in two years.
 There, she defeated defending champion and second-seeded Sharapova to make the Wimbledon final for the fifth time in six years.
 Playing top-seeded Davenport in the final, Williams saved a match point with a backhand winner en route to winning.
 This was her third Wimbledon singles title, her fifth Grand Slam singles title overall and her first since 2001.
 It was the first time in 70 years that a player had won after being down match point during the women's final at Wimbledon.
-In addition, Williams was the lowest-ranked (No. 16) and lowest-seeded (14th) champion in tournament history.
-Following the victory she returned to the top 10.

 Williams reached her fourth final of the year in Stanford, where she lost to Clijsters.
-At the US Open, Williams achieved her second consecutive win over sister Serena in the fourth round, but then lost in the quarterfinals to eventual champion Kim Clijsters.
+At the 2005 US Open, Williams achieved her second consecutive win over sister Serena in the fourth round, but then lost in the quarterfinals to eventual champion Kim Clijsters.
 Williams did not qualify for the year-ending Tour Championships because of an injury sustained during the China Open.
 She finished the year ranked No. 10.
 It was the first year since 2001 that she had finished a year ranked higher than her sister Serena Williams.